 From a place of self-acceptance a new world opens up for us, one that suits us the best.
 We begin to experience more depth in our relationships with the right people that suit our lives.
-We feel more alive and we experience the freedom to be authentic, real, vulnerable, we create the outer life we want because our inner world is free from self-imposed sabotage and limitations.
+We feel more alive and we experience the freedom to be authentic, real, and powerfully vulnerable.
+We create the outer life we want because our inner world is free from self-imposed sabotage and limitations.

-If you are ready to experience the inner freedom that self-acceptance will bring to your life?
-If so, then read on.
+If you are ready to experience the inner freedom that self-acceptance will bring to your life, then read on.

 Become aware of your self talk.

 Are your thoughts loving?
 Do you treat yourself with your thoughts in the way you would like to be treated by somebody else?
 Do your thoughts speak encouragement?
 Do your thoughts speak trust?
 Do your thoughts speak gratitude?
 Do your thoughts speak respect?